 How much of world energy consumption and production is from renewable energy?

-International energy data (historical data for electricity generation with renewable energy, and biofuels production and consumption, for the world, regions, and countries
+International energy statistics (historical data for the world, regions, and countries)

 Other FAQs about Renewables